-Consumers’ Attitude towards Branded Jewelry
+Consumers’ Attitude towards Branded JewelleryArticle posted on

-The present article approaches consumers’ attitudes to branded jewelry across European markets.
+The present article approaches consumers’ attitudes toward branded jewellery across European markets.
 The objective of comparison across markets is to identify factors what influences buying decision of luxury goods.
-The article considers the identified factors to prove that sustainability of the industry is preconditioned by the fact that customers’ buying decision of luxury goods depends more on personal attitudes towards branded jewelry, rather than economic influences.
+The article considers the identified factors to prove that sustainability of the industry is preconditioned by the fact that customers’ buying decision of luxury goods depends more on personal attitudes towards branded jewellery, rather than economic influences.

 Some experts, for example, Yuan & Kumah consider goods to be luxury if they are within a specific price range.
-Another popular vision suggests that the exclusivity of their distribution.
-To avoid possible confusion, this article adopts the definition of luxury goods that has been suggested by Vickers & Renand.
-In their article, experts note that “Luxury goods can be differentiated from normal or “non” luxury goods by the extent to which they exhibit a distinctive mix of three important dimensions of instrumental performance concerning functionalism, experientialism, and symbolic interactionism”.
+Another popular vision suggests that the exclusivity of their distribution characterizes luxury goods.
+To avoid possible confusion, this article adopts the definition of luxury goods that have been suggested by Vickers & Renand.
+In their article, experts note that “Luxury goods can be differentiated from normal or “non” luxury goods by the extent to which they exhibit a distinctive mix of three essential dimensions of instrumental performance in terms of functionalism, experientialism and symbolic interactionism”.
 The definition is plausible not only because it offers a set of criteria by which one can distinguish between luxury and non-luxury goods, but also suggests that a purchasing decision of luxury goods is mainly preconditioned by personal attitudes towards this type of goods.

-A two-step survey of 440 French customers allows Dubois & Laurent come to several meaningful conclusions regarding the perception of luxury goods.
+A two-step survey of 440 French customers allows Dubois & Laurent come to several important conclusions regarding the perception of luxury goods.
 While approaching respondents’ attitude toward luxury goods, Dubois & Laurent conclude that customers associated luxury goods with such terms as “upscale”, “quality”, “good taste”, “class”, “flashiness”, and “bad taste”.
 The analysis of terms allows suggesting that many customers tend to experience ambivalent feelings when it comes to luxury products.
 The same person may view buying luxury items as an indicator of a good and a bad taste.

 At the same time, respondents who demonstrate the “I like luxury” attitude view luxury goods as an area where they could advance their knowledge and a source of inspiration.
 They consider their aspiration to buy luxury goods as a contribution to a better life.

-The poly sensuality is another important factor influencing the buying decision of luxury goods.
+The poly sensuality is another critical factor influencing the buying decision of luxury goods.
 For customers, choosing luxury brands is not only a way to realize materialistic expectations, but also an opportunity to experience aesthetic satisfaction, to discover another facet of one’s personality.
 A common reason making customers consider buying luxury goods is to realize one’s sentiments.
 Luxury goods are often associated with quality validity and enduring values.
 Superfluousness as a factor preconditioning buying decision of luxury goods “symbolizes the involvement possessing these brands expect concerning unique results rather that make use of the brands”.

 It is thus evident that despite economic turmoil, the luxury industry continues its growth and development.
 It is attributed to the fact that the buying decision of luxury goods is preconditioned not only by economic, but also psychological factors.
 It can be concluded that the reasons for which customers choose to buy luxury products do not differ substantially from country to country.
 Customers consider buying luxury goods because the process is associated with a wide range of experiences, including perceived reliability, opportunity to classify oneself to a particular group of people, and unique aesthetic satisfaction.
-Although the perception of these and other discussed factors may change over time, the knowledge of them is essential.
-It provides insights into how luxury industry resists economic turmoil and secures sustainability.
+Although the perception of these and other discussed factors may change over time, the knowledge of them is fundamental.
+It provides insights into how the luxury industry resists economic turmoil and secures sustainability.